raygj/vault-content/use-cases/db-dynamic-creds_vault-clustered/README.md

 **success!**

-- ask Vault primary for DB creds managed by Primary, using token from secondary
+- ask Vault Primary for DB creds managed by Primary, using token from Performance Secondary

 ```